In this article, we will guide you through all the essential questions you should consider to ensure you are maximising your points earning potential.

 For example, the Qantas Premier Platinum card only offers the signup bonus to ‘new approved Qantas Premier Platinum credit cardholders’, and excludes those changing over from different Qantas Premier cards or who have held a Qantas Premier range card in the previous 12 months.

 - Can I easily fulfil the criteria for bonus points?
-Most bonus point offers will require you to spend more than a certain amount (often $1000+) per month, for a few months.
+Most bonus point offers will require you to meet a minimum spend requirement.
 For example, the current Qantas Premier Platinum offer have required you to spend $1,500 a month, for 6 months.

 If this is difficult for you to achieve with normal household spend or paying some bills early up-front, then this might not be the right credit card for you.